jon-wade/wmas-todo/README.md

 * Setting about building the interface, I plumped for jQuery for its simplicity and my familiarity with it.
 I hit the API endpoints from the interface using `$.ajax()` GET requests for ease of implementation.
 * Having got the JS functionality working, I then built the layout using Bootstrap4's flex-grid system to provide an easy to use responsive UI grid system and populated it with Bootstrap components.
 * Having a little more time than I thought, I went to http://wemakeawesomesh.it/ to get an idea of their branding, and decided to use a cinemagraph background for my app along with a similar colour palette.
 I'm not a designer btw!!
-* Finally I deployed to a staging server I have running on Ubuntu14.04 behind an Nginx web server to make the app available online.
+* Finally I deployed to a staging server I have running on Ubuntu14.04 behind an Nginx web server to make the app available online, kept running using `screen`.

 The above took me around 20 hours over the course of 8 days.